Asian Ground Beef and Rice (Easy + One Pan!)

 - 1 pound ground beef

-- 1 cup long-grain white rice, such as Jasmine
+- 1 cup long-grain white rice, such as jasmine or basmati

 - 3 cups low-sodium beef broth